Start My Answer

 Hannah Locklear is SoloSuit’s Marketing and Impact Manager.
 With an educational background in Linguistics, Spanish, and International Development from Brigham Young University, Hannah has also worked as a legal support specialist for several years.

 Summary: Sued for a debt by Portfolio Recovery Associates?
 This guide is for you.
-Use SoloSuit to respond in 15 minutes.
+Use Solo to respond in 15 minutes and learn what steps you can take to negotiate effectively with Portfolio Recovery Associates to reach an agreement to settle the debt.

 Receiving repeated phone calls and letters from a debt collection company like Portfolio Recovery Associates can understandably cause stress and concern about your financial situation.
 It's important to remember that you're not alone and that there are resources available to help you navigate this process.

-In this article, we will discuss Portfolio Recovery Associates' practices and, more importantly, explain how SoloSuit can help you respond to their lawsuit and request verification of the debt.
-Our goal is to empower you with the tools and knowledge needed to resolve your debt, facilitating a constructive path forward with Portfolio Recovery Associates.
+In this article, we will discuss the practices of Portfolio Recovery Associates and, more importantly, explain how Solo can help you respond to a debt collection lawsuit.
+Our goal is to empower you with the tools and knowledge needed to resolve your debt (such as through a negotiated debt settlement), facilitating a constructive path forward with Portfolio Recovery Associates.

 Sued by Portfolio Recovery Associates?
 Settle your debt before going to court.

-Settle debt with Portfolio Recovery Associates
+Settle debt with Porfolio Recovery Associates

 You can negotiate debt settlement at any stage of the collections process.
 SoloSettle makes it easy.